-- 22.8 Any member of the council who wishes to speak on an item on the agenda may do so with the consent of the Chairman of the Planning Committee in accordance with the rules for public speaking. - 21.8 Councillors (who are not Planning Committee members) who wish to speak on a planning application on the agenda, whether the site is inside or outside of their ward, may do so with the consent of the Chairman of the Committee.
-They must register their wish to speak with the Democratic Services Officer by midday on the day prior to the Planning meeting and, if speaking in that capacity, cannot attend the meeting as a substitute. - 22.9 Ward councillors (who are not Planning Committee members) must register to speak by midday on the day prior to the Planning meeting and if speaking in that capacity, cannot attend as a substitute. - 212.409 Committee members wishing to speak for or against an application may for that item step away from the committee and speak from the seat allocated to ward councillors when they address the Committee in the public speaking place, but shall not be entitled to speak for more than three minutes.
-They shall then leave the chamber until the conclusion of take no further part in that item, and Nno substitute shall be allowed for that item. - 22.11 Councillors must not attend a meeting of the Planning Committee with a prepared speech or notes giving the impression that they have predetermined their decision. - 22.12 Ward Councillors (who are not Planning Committee members) wishing to speak must register with the Committee Officer by email, by no later than midday the day before the meeting.
-The Committee Officer will then advise the Chairman. - 212.103 Each speaker, including councillors or members of the public, may address the Planning Committee for a maximum of three minutes.
+- 21.8 Councillors (who are not Planning Committee members) who wish to speak on a planning application on the agenda, whether the site is inside or outside of their ward, may do so with the consent of the Chairman of the Committee.
+They must register their wish to speak with the Democratic Services Officer by midday on the day prior to the Planning meeting and, if speaking in that capacity, cannot attend the meeting as a substitute. - 21.9 Committee members wishing to speak for or against an application may for that item step away from the committee and speak from the seat allocated to ward councillors when they address the Committee but shall not be entitled to speak for more than three minutes.
+They shall then leave the chamber until the conclusion of that item.
+No substitute shall be allowed for that item. - 21.10 Each speaker, including councillors or members of the public, may address the Planning Committee for a maximum of three minutes.
 In exceptional circumstances, the chairman can agree to speakers having longer than three minutes to address an item.
-An

-- example of this would be a strategic site with multiple and complex issues. - 221.141 Under Council the Pprocedure Rrules, the Chairman has the right to decline to hear anyone behaving improperly at the meeting. - 212.125 No additional written evidence or information such as photographs, plans or models may be circulated at the meeting. - 22.16 The Chairman will move the officer recommendation following the debate.
-If it is seconded, the motion is put to the vote.
-A simple majority vote is required for the motion to be carried.
-If it is not seconded, or the motion is not carried, then the Chairman will ask for a second alternative motion to be put to the vote. - 22.17 In any case where the motion is contrary to officer recommendation, that is: - Approval to refusal, or; - Refusal to approval; - Or where the motion proposed additional reasons or additional conditions. - Provided that a motion has been properly moved and seconded, the Chairman shall temporarily pause the meeting in advance of the vote.
-This is to allow officers; the mover of the motion and the Chairman the opportunity to discuss the reason(s), conditions (where applicable) and policy(ies) put forward to ensure that they are sufficiently precise, state the harm (where applicable) and support the correct policies to justify the motion.
-Following any pause and upon reconvening the meeting, Chairman will put to the Committee the motion and the reason(s) for the decision before moving to the vote. - 21.13 The procedure to be adopted in circumstances where the Committee wish to overturn the officer's recommendation is contained in Annex 4. - 212.148 Officers might occasionally defer a committee item following publication of the agenda. - 212.195 The Planning Committee might defer an application at the meeting.
+An example of this would be a strategic site with multiple and complex issues. - 21.11 Under Council Procedure Rules, the Chairman has the right to decline to hear anyone behaving improperly at the meeting. - 21.12 No additional written evidence or information such as photographs, plans or models may be circulated at the meeting. - 21.13 The procedure to be adopted in circumstances where the Committee wish to overturn the officer's recommendation is contained in Annex 4.

+- 21.14 Officers might occasionally defer an application following publication of the agenda. - 21.15 The Planning Committee might defer an application at the meeting.
 A motion may be proposed and seconded at any time during the debate to defer or adjourn consideration of an application.
 The Committee will do this if they run out of time to discuss it fully, if members feel additional information is required, or if they would like to make a formal committee site visit.
-In most situations, they will not defer an application until all speakers have spoken about it at a meeting. - 212.1620 If the Ceommittee defers an application, and there has already been public speaking on this item at a meeting, there will be no further public speaking on it when it is discussed again by the at-Ceommittee.
-However, the comments of speakers from the first meeting will be fully summarised in the updated report. - 212.1724 Councillors, objectors, the applicant and (where relevant) parish councils will be notified when an application is coming back to the Planning Committee following deferral.
+In most situations, they will not defer an application until all speakers have spoken about it at a meeting. - 21.16 If the Committee defers an application, and there has already been public speaking on this item at a meeting, there will be no further public speaking on it when it is discussed again by the Committee.
+However, the comments of speakers from the first meeting will be fully summarised in the updated report. - 21.17 Councillors, objectors, the applicant and (where relevant) parish councils will be notified when an application is coming back to the Planning Committee following deferral.

-23.22.
-Councillor behaviour in committee meetings
+22. Councillor behaviour in committee meetings

-- 23.122.1 Councillors and officers will afford courtesy and respect to one another, to officers and to all of those attending committee meetings and/or making representation.
-This will include the use of electronic devices in line with the Council's codes, protocols and policies. - 23.222.2 Councillors will not pass notes in any formator paperwork between themselves or others during attending the meeting.

-- 23.322.3 Committee members and substitute members Councillors will not deliver prepared speeches in support of, or in opposition to, any application giving the impression that they have pre-determined their decision.
-Pre-prepared speeches can appear as if you have come to the meeting with a pre-determined view. - 23.4 22.4 It is considered acceptable for Committee members and substitute members councillors to have prepared bullet points for any contributions they may make in advance of a meeting.
-Bullet points enable you to speak naturally rather than a preprepared speech which looks and sounds unnatural.
+- 22.1 Councillors and officers will afford courtesy and respect to one another, and to all of those attending committee meetings and/or making representations. - 22.2 Councillors will not pass notes in any format between themselves or others during the meeting. - 22.3 Committee members and substitute members will not deliver pre-prepared speeches in support of, or in opposition to, any application giving the impression that they have pre-determined their decision. - 22.4 It is considered acceptable for Committee members and substitute members to have prepared bullet points for any contributions they may make in advance of a meeting.

-24.23.
-Webcasting
+23. Webcasting